 Each year the board will determine the number of places which are likely to be available in the following year for the enrolment of students who live outside the home zone.
-The board will publish this information by notice in a daily or community newspaper circulating in the area served by the school.
-The notice will indicate how applications are to be made and will specify a date by which all applications must be received.

 If there are more applicants in the second, third, fourth, or fifth priority groups than there are places available, selection within the priority group will be by a ballot conducted in accordance with instructions issued by the Secretary under Section 11G(1) of the Education Act 1989.
 Applicants seeking second or third priority status may be required to give proof of a sibling relationship.